What is Amazon FBA?

 FBA or not FBA – that is the question?

-No need to engage your own warehouse, staff, equipment, and capital to handle orders
+No need for your own warehouse, equipment, and staff.

-Customer service handled by Amazon in the respective language
+Customer service in the language of the sales market.

-Negative reviews related to the quality of service or shipping are automatically removed by Amazon.
+Negative reviews related to shipping and service are automatically removed by Amazon.

-Selling through Amazon FBA is associated with the requirement to register and pay VAT in the country where our goods are stored.
-More about this in this article
+The need to register and pay VAT in the country where the goods are stored.

-Unit costs associated with using Amazon FBA can be higher than carrying out sales in the FBM model - it depends on the product
+Unit costs may be higher than in the FBM model (depending on the product).

-If you still have doubts about whether FBA is for you or have any additional questions - contact us or let us know in the comments to this article or on our Facebook group, and we will respond to it, and maybe this information will be useful to someone else :) Be part of the Go2Market Community.
+Do you still have doubts about whether FBA is right for you?
+Get in touch with us or let us know in the comments or in our Facebook group.
+We will respond and help – perhaps this knowledge will be useful to someone else.
+Join the Go2Market Community.

 Go2Market Crew